5 Bold Spice Pairings for Dijon Vinaigrette: Transform Basic Dressings

 Conclusion

 Your standard vinaigrette doesn’t have to be basic.
-With a few daring spice additions, you can transform your Dijon mustard-based dressing into something truly extraordinary.
+With these five daring spice additions, you can transform your Dijon mustard-based dressing into something extraordinary while connecting everyday cooking to global culinary traditions.
+Each pairing tells a story of regional spice usage—from Mediterranean sumac to South Asian garam masala—turning salads into edible passports.

-Whether you lean toward the smoky warmth of paprika, the zesty pop of sumac, or the cozy comfort of garam masala, there’s a flavor adventure waiting for you in your pantry.
-So go ahead—spice it up!
+Whether you lean toward the smoky warmth of paprika, the zesty pop of sumac, or the cozy comfort of garam masala, there’s a flavor adventure waiting in your pantry.
+Try one combination this week and experience how a single spice can redefine your meal.

 Comparison of different spice-infused vinaigrettes